wildercb/csai/README.md

 2. **Firebase Authentication**: Manages user authentication and session handling.
 3. **Firestore Database**: Stores user data, conversations, and messages.
 4. **Cloud Functions**: Processes user messages and interacts with the OpenAI API.
-5. **OpenLLM API**: Generates intelligent responses based on the conversation context.
+5. **OpenRouter and OpenAI API**: Generates intelligent responses based on the conversation context.
+6. **Pinecone vector store and RAG**: Generates intelligent responses based on the conversation context.

 ## 3. Detailed Component Breakdown